manakmichal/colors/README.md

 Currently, it's about:
 - Converting HEX & HSL to RGB
+- Comparing two colors to get a contrast ratio
 - Contrast validation using WCAG 2.0 guidelines

 ## Contrast check